West Drayton: Geography

 West Drayton lies to the south of the Great Western Main Line which run east–west, with Yiewsley lying to the north of the railway line.
 It lies on the north side of the M4 motorway with the village of Harmondsworth to the south, and is northwest of M4 junction 4 (Heathrow Airport spur).
 This intersects with the A408 (for Stockley Park and Uxbridge) which forms West Drayton's eastern boundary with Hayes until the Heathrow Express railway line forms this boundary at Prologos Park Heathrow.
 In this area lay the former hamlet of Stockley, known until 1912 as Starveall or Starvhall.
 On the eastern side of West Drayton is the county boundary with Buckinghamshire.

-West Drayton railway station in Yiewsley is served by the Elizabeth line and Great Western Railway (GWR).
+West Drayton railway station is served by the Elizabeth line and Great Western Railway (GWR).
 The Elizabeth line operates a stopping service between Abbey Wood and Reading and GWR operates a stopping service between London Paddington and Didcot Parkway.

 West Drayton has five primary schools, West Drayton Academy, Laurel Lane Primary School, St Martin's CE Primary School, St Catherine Catholic Primary School and Cherry Lane Primary School.
 The community is served by the Park Academy West London secondary school which is located on Park View Road in Yiewsley.

 West Drayton has at its heart in the west of the parish a conservation area, The Green, along which are many buildings protected under UK law by grade II and II* listing – residential and commercial.